 This time, Wilmers herself responded.
 She said that the LRB would not publish the letter because the signatories, in her opinion, had imagined an “explicit connection” between baboons and migrants that did not exist in Johnson’s own writing.

 Normally, that might be where this sort of dispute would end.
 I can attest to that personally.
 I have written a few ‘readers’ letters’ to the LRB complaining about Johnson, including a signed letter with four other South African scholars a few years ago.
 None of those letters were ever published.

-Gary Younge decided to write a piece for the Guardian.
-He wanted to represent everyone fairly and so, of course, he called up the LRB to get Wilmers’ point of view.
+Gary Younge, who is a prominent British journalist and probably the country’s preeminent black journalist now, decided to write a piece for the Guardian.
+Gary (full disclosure: he is a friend) wanted to represent everyone fairly and so, of course, he called up the LRB to get Wilmers’ point of view.
 In the end, he published two pieces and, hey presto, the LRB published an apology signed by “The Editors” of the LRB:

 We have had a number of complaints about a post on the LRB blog on 6 July on the grounds that it was racist.
 The LRB does not condone racism, nor does the author of the post, R.W.
 Johnson.
 We recognise that the post was susceptible of that interpretation and that it was therefore an error of judgment on our part to publish it.
 We’re sorry.
 We have since taken the post down.